 Content

-Research also suggests that bearded men may be seen as older and of higher social status.
-In one study, women from two different ethnic backgrounds (New Zealand Europeans and Samoans) perceived bearded men as being older, even if they didn’t necessarily find them more attractive.
+In one study, women from two different ethnic backgrounds (New Zealand Europeans and Samoans) perceived bearded men as older and of higher social status, even if they didn't necessarily find them more physically attractive.

 “I love the look of a beard, hate it if they are super long or unkempt.” —Sarah*